openqasm/qe-compiler/CONTRIBUTING.md

 ### Example release cycle

-For this example assume the current release of the qss-compiler is version `v0.5.1`.
+For this example assume the current release of the qe-compiler is version `v0.5.1`.
 This will correspond to a commit on `release/0.5`.
 The project's development branch reflects the development state of the next release - `v0.6.0`.

 To trigger a bugfix release - `v0.5.2`: